College Prep Builds the Resume. We Strengthen the Teen Behind It.

 Learn more -->

-The stages of life design for teens.
+The life design Process

 Summer 2026 "Designing High School" — (Online, Hybrid Format: Live & Asynchronous, Open to Bay Area Rising 10th & 11th Graders)